rvlenth/emmeans/README.md

 For the latest release notes on this development version, see the [NEWS file](https://github.com/rvlenth/emmeans/blob/master/NEWS.md)

+## Rounding
+For its summary output, **emmeans** uses an optimal-digits algorithm that rounds results to about the number of digits that are useful, relative to estimates' confidence limits.
+This avoids cluttering the output, but it is unlike other R results, which are typically less round.
+If this is annoying to you, there is an option (`opt.digits = FALSE`) that disables the optimal-digits routine.

 ## "Tidiness" can be dangerous
 I see more and more users who are in a terrible hurry to get results.
 They develop a "workflow" where they plan-out several steps at once and pipe them